FredericKaczynski/grape/i2c_master_slave/README.md

 i2cdetect -y 0
 ```

+If it works and you see a device at `0x50`, you can write any program that reads the device `/dev/i2c_slave`.
+On master, you can send data with the command `i2cset -y 0 0x50 0xFF` (send the byte `0xFF`).

 ## Known issues

 * The connection is not very stable.
 Messages sent can be modified or simply lost.